 2. Fire lined safes have a stiffer moving handle when opening it due to the clamping action, so some people don't push the handle down hard enough (in step #1 listed above) before starting to dial in.

 3. If the dial came to a complete stop, you must pull the handle bar hard enough to open it.
 When we ship out, we put a piece of felt on the bottom corner of the safe door to make the door extra tight, therefore, more difficult to open the first try.
 No need to "baby" the handle bar on a Sturdy Safe, it will shut and open like a bulkhead.

-If trying that didn't work, there could be something wrong with the combo box, and you should try the following:
+If trying that didn't work, try the following:

 4. Add a number to each oringinal combo number and dial in.